Cosmological dynamical systems of non-minimally coupled fluids and scalar fields: Cosmological dynamics

 Dynamical systems techniques have become one of the standard tools to investigate the background evolution of cosmological models~\cite{Bahamonde:2017ize}.
 The standard dynamical variables are motivated by the constraint equation~(\ref{eq:cosmo1}) after dividing by $3H^2$.
 All terms which now appear on the right-hand side are dimensionless, like the cosmological density parameters.
 However, where possible, one also takes into account the signs of these terms.
 This motives the variables

 which allow us to rewrite the Friedmann constraint~(\ref{eq:cosmo1}) as

 The variable $z\in [0,1)$ is introduced to deal with models in which the Hubble function cannot be eliminated from the constraint equation~\cite{Boehmer:2022wln}.
+The constant $H_0$ is an arbitrary value for the Hubble parameter required in the definition of the variable.
+One can choose $H_0$ to be today's Hubble parameter so that the plane $z=1/2$ corresponds to the current cosmological epoch.
 The specific form of $z$ can be further motivated as follows: for simplicity, assume either $a(t) \propto t^p$ such that $H = p/t$, or $a(t) \propto \exp(\gamma t)$ such that $H = \gamma$.
 It follows that $H$ has the following behaviour:

 where the over-barred quantities simply indicate a specific constant value.
 Consequently, we can interpret these solutions as follows: the $z=1$ plane corresponds to the early Universe, while the $z=0$ plane corresponds to the late Universe.
 This will be confirmed in the phase space analysis of the following section.